 The PTS manages TPM finite resources including key storage, PCRs, measurement logs and transport sessions.
 It ensures processes and threads vying for access to these resources are serialized through appropriate process and thread locking mechanisms.
-Access to integrity log files is controlled such that log entries are synchronized with respect to PCR contents.
+Updates to the Integrity Measurement Log (IML) files are controlled such that log entries are synchronized with respect to PCR contents.
 An abstract representation of PCRs is exposed over IF-PTS to processes seeking to record and report integrity values.
-The IWG Integrity Schema [7] specification provides one such abstraction.